-From programme name T002A200, the Weight Indicator TAD 3 includes a program option for flow measurement.
-The option can be activated by an individual code for each instrument.
+This programme (T131L240) includes a program option for flow measurement, that can be activated by an individual code for each instrument.
 The code can be ordered from Nobel Weighing Systems and should be entered in menu 'Program options' in 'Edit set-up' under the instrument Main menu.
 See page 3-34 in this manual for instructions.